Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The stone and timber beach building built by the Civilian Conservation Corps has been converted to a rental lodge.
 The lodge is complete with dining areas, a kitchen and rest rooms and may be reserved for a fee.
 The lodge may be reserved online through the park reservation system .

-Beed's Lake has a very popular campground.
-A total of 99 of the 144 sites have electrical hookups.
+Beed's Lake has a very popular, large campground.
+There are several sites, including electrical hookups.
 Modern restroom and shower facilities are available, as is a sanitary dump station.
 Advance campsite reservations can be booked through the park reservation system.
-Half of the campsites are still available for self-registration on a first-come, first-serve basis.
+One-fourth of the campsites are still available for self-registration on a first-come, first-serve basis.

 A two-mile trail provides a unique hiking experience for visitors as it follows the shoreline around Beed's Lake.
 At the spillway, visitors can hike to the base of the dam and experience a cool refreshing mist as water rolls down the beautiful limestone face.
 This trail may be utilized by hikers, bicyclists, cross-country skiers and joggers.